fomcl/savreaderwriter/savReaderWriter/documentation/index.rst

     pip install -U -e git+https://bitbucket.org/fomcl/savreaderwriter.git#egg=savreaderwriter

 .. versionchanged:: 3.3
 * The ``savReaderWriter`` program now runs on Python 2 and 3.
-It is tested with Python 2.7 and 3.3.
+It is tested with Python 2.7, 3.3 and PyPy
-It also appears to work with PyPy.
-* ``savReaderWriter`` now uses version 22.0.0.0 of the I/O modules.
 * Several bugs were removed, notably two that prevented the I/O modules from loading in 64-bit Linux and 64-bit Windows systems (NB: these bugs were entirely unrelated).
 In addition, long variable labels were truncated to 120 characters, which is now fixed.

 .. versionchanged:: 3.2